k2-fsa/sherpa/docs/source/python/streaming_asr/secure-connections.rst

 .. hint::

    You get the above message because you are using a self-signed certificate.
-   Also, you can also use one of the public IP addresses of your machine to replace ``0.0.0.0`` in `<https://0.0.0.0:6007>`_.
+   Also, you can use one of the public IP addresses of your machine to replace ``0.0.0.0`` in `<https://0.0.0.0:6007>`_.

 After clicking the button ``Advanced``, you will see the following page: